Skip to content ↓

 At Radford Semele, children experience and gain a deep understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
 We believe all children are able to develop a love of music and curiosity for the subject, in addition to developing appreciation for a wide range of music, cultures and communities.
 We are dedicated to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

-targets outlined in the National curriculum and the aims of the scheme align with those in the
+Kapow Primary’s Music scheme of work enables pupils to meet the end of key stage attainment targets outlined in the National curriculum and the aims of the scheme align with those in the

 National curriculum.